CLASS-SZ/class_sz/README.rst

 Support
 -------

-To get support on the class_sz module, feel free to contact me via slack/email (boris.bolliet@gmail.com), or open an issue on the GitHub page.
+To get support on the class_sz module, feel free to open an issue on the GitHub page, we will try to answer as soon as possible.